phoenix-oosd/EVTC-Log-Parser/README.md

 2. options
     * The default value is `5126`
     * *NEVER* remove this argument as it is requried for file association
-    * You can edit this string to match any of the available options below to display tables in a certain order during for file
+    * You can edit this string to match any of the available options below to display tables in a certain order

 ### Options ###

 All DPS numbers are derived from damage to *ONLY* the boss.
-Phases are sections of the fight when the bosses are vulnerable to damage, and only work for static invuln sections fights (so not Keep Construct).
+Phases are sections of the fight when the boss is vulnerable to damage, and only work for encounters which consist of static invulnerability sections fights (not Keep Construct).

-The parser has the following options:
+The program has the following options:

+0. Text Dump
+    * For debugging, or if you want to see a human readable version of the log
 1. Final DPS
     * DPS by player and group
     * Damage dealt by each player and group